vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 ### Vite

-Installing Vuetify 3 using vite can be done using vue-cli[#vue-cli].
+Installing Vuetify 3 using vite can be done using [vue-cli](#vue-cli).
 To start, use npm/yarn to set up your vite project outlined in the [Vite documentation](https://vitejs.dev/guide/#scaffolding-your-first-vite-project):

 ```bash
 # npm 6.x